P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 #### Amber Noon Campaign
 Amber Noon Prince Tybalt with a handful of loyal forces trains against Jade Twilight Captain Claude, until he is strong enough.

-Prince Tybalt leads his forces against Sapphire Dawn, who allied themselves with Warlord Grim, as well as against Ruby Dusk standing in their way.
+Prince Tybalt leads his forces against Obsidian Night, who allied themselves with Warlord Grim.
+On his way he allies himself with Sapphire Dawn and Ruby Dusk.
 He arrives with both his and allied Jade Twilight Forces at the outskirts of Amber Noon capital.
-It is being defended by Sapphire Dawn forces and ex-Amber Noon troops loyal to Warlord Grim, who are now Obsidian Night, as they defend it from Ruby Dusk.
-Ruby Dusk led by Noble Sidney, Jade Twilight led by Admiral Torsten as well as Sapphire Dawn led by Genral Cyrus help Prince Tybalt free King Ludwig, ending the war.
+It is being defended by ex-Amber Noon troops loyal to Warlord Grim, who are now Obsidian Night.
+Ruby Dusk led by Noble Sidney, Jade Twilight led by Admiral Torsten as well as Sapphire Dawn led by Genral Cyrus help Prince Tybalt free King Ludwig.
+Not able to hold capital, Warlord Grim escapes to his castle, but allies pursue and capture him there, ending the war.

 #### Epilogue